Mastering AWS VPC: A Step-by-Step Guide with Real-World Example

 2. Deploy EC2 in the Public Subnet

-• Launch an EC2 instance in the public subnet.
+• Create an EC2 instance in the public subnet.

 • Attach a security group that allows HTTP (port 80) and SSH (port 22) from the internet.